 Nordstrom‘s first question was to return without asking.

 means understanding the leaders of the company and their target market is better than anyone else.
 They are either to lead the cost or to discriminate.
 A successful focus strategy key is to select a very specific target market.
 Often this is a small niche that large companies do not serve.

-For example, Community Bank uses a focus strategy to achieve a sustainable competitive advantage.
-They target local small businesses or high net worth individuals.
+For example, Community Bank uses a focus strategy to achieve sustainable competitive advantage.
+They target local small businesses or high-net-worth individuals.
 Their aim is to enjoy the personal touch of the audience, which can not be given by the big banks.

 Customers are willing to pay more for this service.
-These bank focus strategies are used in a diverse form.
-Attributing the best fit competitive advantage has a great impact in marketing on any successful organization.
+These bank-focus strategies are used in diverse forms.
+Attributing the best fit competitive advantage has a great impact on marketing any successful organization.

 How countries use competitive advantage